questdb/questdb/artifacts/release/README.md

 ## Perform release

 This step will do the following:
-- create tag in `git` repo
+- create tag in `git` repository
 - roll the versions on your branch from one snapshot to the next, e.g. from 7.1.1-SNAPSHOT to 7.1.2-SNAPSHOT
 - publish `jar` to maven central

-Note: you will need write access to git repo and maven central.
+Note: you will need write access to git repository and maven central.

 ```bash
 mvn -B release:prepare release:perform